 Yes, the technician will turn off the water during the meter replacement.
 It will be turned back on once the replacement is complete.

 The water meters are factory tested and exceed the standards for accuracy set forth by the American Water Works Association.

 Aquatera is responsible for any future maintenance provided to your water meter.
 Please take reasonable precaution to prevent any damage to it.

 There is no charge for the meter replacement.
 These are an investment in our infrastructure that will help us improve meter reading efficiencies and billing.

 It depends.
-Once an accurate meter is installed, you may become aware of your actual water use.
+Once your aged water meter is replaced, you may become aware of your actual water use.
 This could be reflected by an increase which can adjust as you become more water wise.

-These new meters have already detected leaks in a residence, which would lead to higher water use and a higher bill.
+These new meters have already detected leaks in a residence, which would have led to higher water use and a higher bill.
 Faster leak identification will result in reduced water costs.

-Other everyday items that use RF technology include baby monitors, remote car starts, smart phones, garage door openers, satellite communications.
+Other everyday items that use RF technology include baby monitors, remote car starts, smart phones, garage door openers and satellite communications.

 R900 wireless communication equipment operates within the Industrial, Scientific, and Medical (ISM) band which includes frequencies from 902 MHz to 928 MHz.

 The Food and Drug Administration (FDA) and the FDA’s Center for Devices and Radiological Health (CDR) have classified radiation emitted by devices operating at these RF frequencies as “non-ionizing”.
 Other types of non-ionizing radiation devices include televisions, radios, remote controls, and other devices that use visible light and infrared light.